felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Screenshots ==

 01. WPSSO JSON settings page with options for site name, alternate name, logo, banner, image size, and Schema types for posts, pages, custom post types, etc.
-02. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Article (Pro version).
+02. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Article.
-03. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Recipe (Pro version).
+03. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Recipe.
-04. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Review (Pro version).
+04. WPSSO JSON options in the Document SSO metabox for the Schema type https://schema.org/Review.
-05. WPSSO JSON example for the Schema type https://schema.org/Recipe on Pinterest (Pro version).
+05. WPSSO JSON example for the Schema type https://schema.org/Recipe on Pinterest.
-06. WPSSO JSON example for the Schema type https://schema.org/TechArticle in Google's Structured Data Testing Tool (Pro version).
+06. WPSSO JSON example for the Schema type https://schema.org/TechArticle in Google's Structured Data Testing Tool.

 == Changelog ==